XRM-OSS/Xrm-Templating-Language/README.md

 Currently the Plugin is built against Dynamics 365 SDK however.
 Future releases may target specific CRM versions.
 The template editor is only available in CRM 2016 and later, as it uses the Web Api.
 The solution which can be downloaded from the releases supports CRM >= v8.0 starting from XTL v3.0.3 upwards.
-For XTL itself you only need the DLL which you can download on AppVeyor.
-The solution just adds the template editor.

 ## Examples
 Examples of how to use XTL can be found in our [Wiki](https://github.com/DigitalFlow/Xrm-Templating-Language/wiki).